$0 International Adoption Navigation Guide — Quick-Start Checklist

 • Central Authority system: Each contracting state designates a federal entity to oversee adoptions and ensure compliance

-• Prohibition of improper financial gain: Article 32 prohibits payments that incentivize relinquishment
+• Prohibition of improper financial gain: Hague Article 32 prohibits improper financial gain from intercountry adoption

 In the United States, the Department of State's Office of Children's Issues is the Central Authority.
 The Center for Excellence in Adoption Services (CEAS) is the accrediting entity for U.S. Adoption Service Providers.
 As of 2025, there are 107 contracting parties to the Convention.